AdaCore/training_material/courses/ada_essentials/030_basic_types/03-modular_types.rst

    A. :ada:`Value` will just wrap around to be 0
    B. Assigning to an in-range hex value
    C. Numeric literal must be in range of type
-   D. Math wraps around to 0, which is assigned to :ada:`Value`
+   D. :ada:`Value` will just wrap around to be 10

 ------
 Quiz